iter8-tools/iter8/mkdocs/docs/tutorials/kfserving/testing-strategies/hybrid.md

     1. Perform hybrid (A/B + SLOs) testing.
     2. Specify *user-engagement* as the reward metric.
-    3. Specify *latency* and *error-rate* based objectives; data for these will be collected using Iter8's built in metrics collection feature.
+    3. Specify *latency* and *error-rate* based objectives, for which data will be provided by Prometheus.
     4. Combine hybrid (A/B + SLOs) testing with [progressive rollout](../../../../../concepts/buildingblocks/#deployment-pattern).
 Iter8 will progressively shift traffic towards the winner and promote it at the end as depicted below.

     ![Hybrid testing](../../../images/quickstart-hybrid.png)